Baul

 The Baul (বাউল) are a group of mystic minstrels of mixed elements of Sufism and Vaishnava Sahajiya from different parts of Bangladesh and the Indian states of West Bengal, Tripura and Assam's Barak Valley and Meghalaya.
 Bauls constitute both a syncretic religious sect of troubadours and a musical tradition.
-Bauls are a very heterogeneous group, with many sects, but their membership mainly consists of Gaudiya Vaishnava Bengali Hindus and Sufi Bengali Muslims.
+Bauls are a very heterogeneous group, with many sects, but their membership mainly consists of Sufi Bengali Muslims and Gaudiya Vaishnava Bengali Hindus.
 They can often be identified by their distinctive clothes and musical instruments.
 Lalon Shah is regarded as the most celebrated Baul saint in history.

 Although Bauls constitute only a small fraction of the Bengali population, their influence on the culture of Bengal is considerable.
 In 2005, the "Baul tradition of Bangladesh" was included in the list of Masterpieces of the Oral and Intangible Heritage of Humanity by UNESCO.

 Etymology

 The origin of the word Baul is debated.
-A common view is that it may be derived either from the Sanskrit word vātula, which means "mad, crazy", or from vyākula, which means "impatiently eager, upset".
-A recent scholarly research suggests that the Bauls may be descendants of a specific branch of Sufism referred to as ba'al. According to philosopher Shashibhusan Dasgupta, both of these derivations are consistent with the modern sense of the word, "inspired people with an ecstatic eagerness for a spiritual life where one can realise one's union with the eternal Beloved".
+A recent scholarly research suggests that the Bauls may be descendants of a specific branch of Sufism referred to as ba'al. A common view is that it may be derived either from the Sanskrit word vātula, which means "mad, crazy", or from vyākula, which means "impatiently eager, upset".
+According to philosopher Shashibhusan Dasgupta, both of these derivations are consistent with the modern sense of the word, "inspired people with an ecstatic eagerness for a spiritual life where one can realise one's union with the eternal Beloved".
 Another theory is that it comes from the Persian word Aul.